Rocky Mountain Laboratories: Post 9/11 and BSL-4 Facility

-In the aftermath of September 11 attacks, Anthony Fauci advised President George W. Bush on a national bio-defense program with one element of that program being the construction of a state-of-the-art BSL-4 facility at RML, since the Bethesda campus of NIAID did not have the necessary real estate to build a facility and because of RML's 100-year history of studying zoonotic infectious diseases.
+In the aftermath of September 11 attacks, Dr. Anthony Fauci and others advised President George W. Bush on a national bio-defense program with one element of that program being the construction of a state-of-the-art BSL-4 facility at RML, since the Bethesda campus of NIAID did not have the necessary real estate to build a facility and because of RML's 100-year history of studying zoonotic infectious diseases.
 The Integrated Research Facility opened in 2008 and has enabled research on emergent tick and mosquito-borne flaviviruses in North America and includes a cryo-electron microscopy facility for the structural study of emergent pathogens.

 Around 2009, Heinz Feldmann and Vincent Munster relocated to RML.
 In 2011, RML published its first transmissible vaccine paper for "disseminating" an Ebola vaccine to prevent Ebola transmission in wildlife populations.
 In 2018, RML won two DARPA projects for transmissible animal vaccines.